goblincore/goodtimes-client/README.md

 ## Features:

-Users can create an account where all their events are stored...
+Users can register to create an account where all their events are stored...

 <img src="https://github.com/thinkful-ei22/its_a_date_client/blob/development/screenshots/register.jpg" width=100%>

 ...and login anytime.
 <img src="https://github.com/thinkful-ei22/its_a_date_client/blob/development/screenshots/login.jpg" width=100%>

-//screenshot of login and of dashboard.
 <img src="https://github.com/thinkful-ei22/its_a_date_client/blob/development/screenshots/dashboard.jpg" width=100%>

 Users click create event to start planning and are walked through a series of event options.